 Worshippers subdue man who allegedly carried out attack at mosque in Mississauga, Ont.

-Police say a man allegedly attacked worshippers at a Mississauga mosque during an early morning congregational prayer on Saturday.
+A 24-year-old man allegedly attacked worshippers at a Mississauga mosque during an early morning congregational prayer on Saturday, Peel police say.

-Peel Regional Police said they received a call at around 6:57 a.m. about the incident, which took place at the Dar Al-Tawheed Islamic Centre in the area of McAdam Road and Matheson Boulevard.
+Officers responded to the Dar Al-Tawheed Islamic Centre in the area of McAdam Road and Matheson Boulevard just before 7 a.m. after receiving several 911 calls from members of the mosque.

-Officer said a man walked into the mosque and allegedly discharged bear spray towards the congregation while brandishing a hatchet
+Police said a man walked into the mosque and allegedly discharged bear spray towards the congregants while wielding a hatchet.

-Police said members of the mosque quickly subdued the man until officers arrived.
-Some mosque members received minor injuries due to the bear spray.
+Members of the mosque quickly subdued the man until officers arrived, police said.
+Some mosque members sustained minor injuries due to the bear spray.

+When police arrived, they took the man into custody.
+The suspect, identified as Mohammad Moiz Omar from Mississauga, has been charged with assault with a weapon, administering a noxious substance with intent to endanger life or cause bodily harm, possession of a weapon for dangerous purpose, uttering threats, carrying a concealed weapon, and mischief to religious property.

+He appeared at a Brampton court later in the day and is being held pending a bail hearing.

 The mosque’s imam, Ibrahim Hindy, wrote on social media that the violent attack took place during the dawn prayer.